If the Bard of Avon were to have written his famous sonnet 18 to the sandalwood, it would probably have included these lines-

 Today, Australia is the only producer and exporter of sandalwood oil distilled from S.spicatum.
 Although Santalum grows in southern India, China and parts of Malaysia, the local consumption far exceeds production.
 Sandalwood trees grow slowly and need to be 30 to 50 years old for the extraction of good quality oil.
 In Australia, since there is negligible consumption, the country has become the sole exporter of sandalwood/sandalwood oil in the world.

+Used in: Cleanse, Hydrate, Nourish and Enrich Why?
 The world-renowned West Australian sandalwood essential oil is used in griffin+row skincare products due to its powerful antioxidant activity.
 Sandalwood has long been used in skincare for anti-aging for all skin types, and for especially flaky, chapped skins.
 Sandalwood is also often used to control acne and skin rashes.

 Traditional uses of Australian sandalwood oil

 The aboriginals of Australia have been well aware of the special properties of the sandalwood tree for many centuries.
 The wood of the tree is used for carvings and as the preferred wood for use in ceremonies.